 With the following steps an API token can be created:

-- Select Settings in the left navigation main menu.
+- Select Environment settings in the left navigation main menu.

 - Enter a descriptive name for the API token.